Rommel Romato: Career

 In September 2022, Romato received an official visit by Secretary Susan Ople of the Department of Migrant Workers.
 During the visit, Secretary Ople held successful meetings with Saudi officials leading to the lifting of the Philippine Government's deployment ban of workers to Saudi Arabia and negotiations on improving working conditions of nearly a million overseas Filipino workers in the Kingdom.

 He met with Secretary-General Jassem Mohamed Albudaiwi of the Gulf Cooperation Council (GCC) on February 26, 2023, to discuss ways to strengthen GCC-Philippines relations in areas such as security, welfare of migrant workers, trade, and tourism.

 On October 19–20, 2023, Chargé d'affaires Romato oversaw the official visit of President Bongbong Marcos to Saudi Arabia to attend the inaugural ASEAN-GCC Summit in Riyadh.
 During this visit, President Marcos also met with Crown Prince Mohammed bin Salman, the Prime Minister of Saudi Arabia.

 Chargé d'affaires Romato facilitated Philippine Department of Trade and Industry-led business missions to Saudi Arabia from 2024 to 2025 and spearheaded the establishment of the Philippine Trade and Investment Center (PTIC) at the Embassy, along with the appointment of a Philippine commercial attaché in Riyadh on November 1, 2024.

-Romato (right) with Saudi Minister of Energy Prince Abdulaziz bin Salman Al Saud who hosted a luncheon in honor of Philippine Energy Secretary Raphael Lotilla (left), October 14, 2024.
+Romato (right) with Saudi Minister of Energy Prince Abdulaziz bin Salman Al Saud who hosted a luncheon in honor of Philippine Energy Secretary Raphael Lotilla (left) in Riyadh, October 14, 2024.

+In March 2024, Romato along with embassy officials travelled to Aden, Yemen to meet intermediaries in efforts to secure the release of the crew (including 17 Filipino seafarers) of the MV Galaxy Leader, who were later released on January 21, 2025, after 430 days in captivity.

-In May 2024, the Supreme Court of the Philippines allowed, for the first time, overseas Filipino workers from Saudi Arabia to participate in the Shari'ah training seminar online and take the Shari'ah Bar exam in the Philippines, granting qualified examinees financial assistance for travel and accommodations.
-This decision was based on a request from the Philippine Embassy in Riyadh.
+In May 2024, following a request initiated by the Philippine Embassy, the Supreme Court of the Philippines allowed Filipino professionals in Saudi Arabia to participate online in the Shari'ah training seminar and take the Shari'ah Bar exam in the Philippines.

 Romato welcomed Secretary Raphael Lotilla of the Department of Energy to Riyadh in October 2024 for his meetings with his Saudi counterpart Prince Abdulaziz bin Salman Al Saud and Minister of Investment Khalid al-Falih and for the signing of the first memorandum of understanding (MOU) on energy cooperation between the Philippines and Saudi Arabia.